-Indoor live music with an audience is allowed to return on 15 August, as long as it is safe to do so.
-But what venues will be open and which orchestras are returning?
+Indoor live music with a full capacity audience can return in the UK, as of 19 July.
+But what venues will open, and which orchestras are returning?

 What live classical music is restarting in the UK?